KNMI/DMPilot-RuleManager/README.md

 like iRODS or WFCatalog, it might not be advisable to run it in production environments.

+## Deploying in acceptance / production

+Read `docker/acpt-prd/README.md` for deploying the system in an acceptance or production environtment based on Docker.

 ## Local development environment

-Read `dev-env/README.md` for creating a local environment based on Docker for development purposes (only).
+Read `docker/dev/README.md` for creating a local environment based on Docker for development purposes (only).

 ## Running the SDS policy manager